 *Corresponding author: zainab@kimia.fs.utm.my

-Keywords: rice husk ash , commercial fume silica, zeolite, nanosodalite
+Abstract

-Abstract: Rice husk ash (RHA) which contains more than 90 percent silica is proven to be an active silica source in zeolite synthesis.
+Rice husk ash (RHA) which contains more than 90 percent silica is proven to be an active silica source in zeolite synthesis.
 In this study, nanosodalite has been successfully synthesized hydrothermally at 60⁰C using RHA as silica source in alkaline medium at various crystallization times.
-Commercial fume silica was used as comparison for the silica source.
+Commercial fumed silica was used as comparison for the silica source.
 Analysis by XRD has shown that pure nanosodalite was formed in 3 hours and stable up to more than 24 hours when using RHA as silica source.
-On the other hand, fume silica produced pure nanosodalite only at 4 hours while a mixture of zeolites was observed outside this time range.
+On the other hand, fumed silica produced pure nanosodalite only at 4 hours while a mixture of zeolites was observed outside this time range.
 FESEM shows a worm-like morphology of nanosodalite in the size range of 50-100 nm while FTIR shows the formation of aluminosilicates bonds.
 Analysis on the dissolved silica in the gel reaction mixture demonstrates the decreasing mass of silica after prolong time of crystallization which indicates the consumption of the dissolved silica in crystal growth of nanosodalite.
 This study shows that RHA is a better silica source in stabilizing the nanosodalite phase in oxide gel reaction mixture as compared to fumed silica.

-Kata kunci: abu sekam padi, silika berasap komersial, zeolit, nanosodalit
+Keywords: Rice husk ash , Commercial fumed silica, Zeolite, Nanosodalite

+Abstrak

-Abstrak: Abu sekam padi (RHA) yang mengandungi lebih 90 peratus silika telah terbukti sebagai sumber silika yang aktif di dalam sintesis zeolit.
-Dalam kajian ini, nanosodalit telah berjaya disintesis secara hidroterma pada suhu 60°C menggunakan RHA sebagai sumber silika di dalam larutan alkali pada masa penghabluran yang berbeza.
-Silika berasap komersial telah digunakan sebagai perbandingan bagi sumber silika.
-Analisis XRD menunjukkan nanosodalite tulen telah terbentuk dalam masa 3 jam dan stabil sehingga lebih daripada 24 jam apabila menggunakan RHA sebagai sumber silika.
-Manakala, silika berasap membentuk nanosodalit tulen hanya dalam 4 jam dengan campuran berbagai campuran zeolit dapat dilihat di luar tempoh ini.
+Abu sekam padi (RHA) yang mengandungi lebih 90 peratus silika telah terbukti sebagai sumber silika yang aktif di dalam sintesis zeolit.
+Di dalam kajian ini, nanosodalit telah berjaya disintesis secara hidroterma pada suhu 60°C menggunakan RHA sebagai sumber silika di dalam larutan alkali pada masa penghabluran yang berbeza.
+Silika komersial yang telah diasapkan telah digunakan sebagai perbandingan bagi sumber silika.
+Analisis XRD menunjukkan nanosodalit tulen telah terbentuk dalam masa 3 jam dan stabil sehingga lebih daripada 24 jam apabila menggunakan RHA sebagai sumber silika.
+Manakala, silika yang telah diasapkan membentuk nanosodalit tulen hanya dalam 4 jam dan berbagai campuran zeolit dapat dilihat di luar tempoh ini.
 FESEM menunjukkan morfologi nanosodalit seperti ulat pada saiz 50-100 nm manakala FTIR menunjukkan pembentukan ikatan aluminosilikat.
-Analisis bagi silika terlarut di dalam campuran gel tindak balas menunjukkan penurunan jisim silika selepas beberapa tempoh masa pengkristalan menandakan penggunaan silika terlarut di dalam pertumbuhan hablur nanosodalit.
-Kajian ini menunjukkan RHA adalah sumber silika yang bagus dalam menstabilkan fasa nanosodalit dalam campuran tindak balas gel oksida berbanding silika berasap yang biasa.
+Analisis bagi silika terlarut di dalam campuran gel tindak balas menunjukkan penurunan jisim silika selepas pemanjangan tempoh masa pengkristalan menandakan penggunaan silika terlarut di dalam pertumbuhan hablur nanosodalit.
+Kajian ini menunjukkan RHA adalah sumber silika yang lebih baik dalam menstabilkan fasa nanosodalit dalam campuran tindak balas gel oksida berbanding silika komersial yang telah diasapkan yang biasa.

+Kata kunci: Abu sekam padi, Silika komersial yang telah diasapkan, Zeolit, Nanosodalit

 Introduction

 Rice husk ash (RHA) is a byproduct which available in bulk amount in rice producing countries where paddy is produced.
 Rice husk ash was obtained from the combustion of rice husk at high temperature forming a black or grey coloured substance.
 This material has to be disposed in time to avoid it became a mojor problem towards the environment, since it will leads to water and air pollution [1].
 However, due to the high silica (SiO2) content in this material ( >90% ), carbon and other metal traces, the disposal of RHA has become a problem.
-Because of this reason, RHA had become an interesting material to study since it is plenty and cost free [2].
+Because of this reason, RHA had become an interesting material to study since it is abundance and cost free [2].
 Therefore, appropriate methods to exploit and utilize this material need to be studied.
 Previous studies have found that RHA has widely used as construction industries, adsorbent for dye and metal ions such as Cd²⁺ and Zn²⁺ [3].
-Studies also found the alternative used of RHA in zeolite synthesis such as zeolite beta [3], zeolite X [4] and zeolite A [5] due to the high silica content which makes it a possible candidate as silica source.
+Previous studies also found that the alternative used of RHA in zeolite synthesis such as zeolite beta [3], zeolite X [4] and zeolite A [5] due to the high silica content which makes it a possible candidate as silica source.